CruelDrool/Nurfed/README.md

 				* Size is based upon the combined size of all the additional frames/textures; target of target, buffs/debuffs, cast bar, Target Markers.
 				* Control-key locks the X-axis.
 				* Shift-key locks the Y-axis.
+			* Resize using the scroll-wheel.
+Reset the size by Ctrl+Shift+Scroll Up/Down
-		* Blinking healthbar of friendly units below 20%, with increased intensity when below 10%.
+		* Blinking healthbar of friendly units at <=30%, with increased intensity when at <=20% or <=10%.
+These thresholds can be changed.
 		* Able to show who is Master Looter on frames for Target and Focus.
 		* Group roles (tank/dps/healer) and raid roles (main assist/main tank) are displayed on frames for Player, Target, Focus and PartyN.
 		* Guide icon shown instead of Leader icon when in a group formed by Group/Raid Finder tool.